meta4creations/ditty-news-ticker/readme.txt

 * Initial upload of Ditty News Ticker - a multi-functional data display plugin.

 == Upgrade Notice ==

+= 1.1.0 =
+Added "width" override for scrolling tickers back in... whoops!

 = 1.0.9 =
 Added a checkbox to set links as rel="nofollow".
 Updated vertical scrolling for responsive sites.
 Removed "width" override for scrolling tickers.
 Added new ticker classes.